icpctools/icpctools/ProblemSet/README.md

-The ICPC Problem Set Editor is a tool for creating and editing _problemset.yaml_ files, which define the list of contest problems and their colors for a [CLICS-compliant](https://ccs-specs.icpc.io/ccs_system_requirements) Contest Control System (CCS).
+The ICPC Problem Set Editor is a tool for creating and editing _problemset.yaml_ files, which define the list of contest problems and their colors for a [CLICS-compliant](https://ccs-specs.icpc.io/2026-01/ccs_system_requirements) Contest Control System (CCS).

-The following shows a screen shot of the editor in action:
+The following shows a screenshot of the editor in action:

 ![Problem Set editor](docs/ProblemSetScreenShot.png)